Ojos azules (song): History

+Although Gilberto Rojas Enriquez registered the song with the SADAIC (the Argentine Society of Authors and Composers, a performance rights organisation) in 1951, it has been suggested that it is based on a Peruvian folk song.

-This song, which is also interpreted as a huayno was wrongly attributed to the Peruvian Manuel Casazola Huancco, and was presented as a song from Northern Chile by the singer Violeta Parra during her concert in Geneva in 1965.
+This song, which is also interpreted as a huayno was misattributed to the Peruvian Manuel Casazola Huancco, and was presented as a song from Northern Chile by the singer Violeta Parra during her concert in Geneva in 1965.

-According to the book El wayno del Cusco by Josafat Roel Pineda, published in 1959, the origin of this song is found in the traditional Cusco huayno "Ojos bonitos", the two paragraphs of the huayno were recorded by a Cusco informant who gave the author a list of huaynos that he remembered from his childhood and that he had transcribed since 1915.
+According to Josafat Roel Pineda's book El wayno del Cusco, published in 1959, the origin of this song is found in the traditional Cusco huayno "Ojos bonitos", the two paragraphs of the huayno were recorded by a Cusco informant who gave the author a list of huaynos that he remembered from his childhood and that he had transcribed since 1915.